Warschau (album)

 Warschau is the third live album by Swedish black metal band Marduk.
 It was recorded in Warsaw, Poland in 2005 and released on January 23, 2006 by Regain Records, to commemorate "15 years of Marduk."
 A limited edition packaging with a bonus DVD of live performances was released later that year, on July 17.
 Warschau was the last live Marduk album to feature Emil Dragutinovic on drums.

+AllMusic rated the album four stars and described it as "a disc that hardcore Marduk enthusiasts will be glad to have in their collections."